justinlietz93/EONsemble/docs/runbooks/memory-restore.md

   remains, the guard restores the snapshot immediately, ensuring the UI stays populated before the persistence API responds.
 Validate with `npx vitest run tests/hooks/useKnowledgeSnapshotGuard.test.tsx -t "restores the local snapshot backup on initial load when session storage is empty"`.
+- 2025-09-29 (large snapshot support): Snapshot persistence now chunks payloads larger than ~250 kB using the same manifest structure as the `useKV` adapter.
+This prevents quota exceptions when corpora exceed 5 MB and allows new tabs to rehydrate from chunked manifests.
+Verify with `npx vitest run tests/hooks/useKnowledgeSnapshotGuard.test.tsx -t "persists large knowledge snapshots using chunked storage and restores them after remount"`.
 - Late 2025-09-29 (storage reset repro): The guard predicate now delegates to `detectUnexpectedKnowledgeDrop`, which treats `persistence-reset` and `auto-restore` tab reasons (or a `lastDetectedReset` of `persistence-reset`)